hucker/ten8t/README.md

 1. Fix qc scripts to include metrics for code in subpackages.
 2. Improve ten8t_checker.py and ten8t_function.py to reduce their complexity numbers.
-3. Add support for handling coroutines and async generators, so ten8t can support all function types.
+3. Add support for handling coroutines and async generators, so `ten8t` can support all function types.
 4. Progress bars for using multithreading is broken.
-5. Improved decorators so attribute didn't do ALL the work.

 ## Latest changes